isomerpages/imda-codesg/pages/Developing Computational Thinking Skills Among Youths.md

 “I think being digitally literate is becoming more relevant as the human race becomes entwined with technology.
 Being able to deeply understand, troubleshoot and use these digital tools—like computer programmes and apps—is something important,” he explains.

-Inspired by his own experiences with his secondary school Infocomm Club, and with lessons from his own computer science classes in tow, Ian embarked on a journey to establish a programming curriculum that could cater to students with different coding abilities.
+Inspired by his own experiences with his secondary school Infocomm Media Club, and with lessons from his own computer science classes in tow, Ian embarked on a journey to establish a programming curriculum that could cater to students with different coding abilities.

 “I made sure the lessons were understandable and fun enough to stimulate a passion for coding from the get-go for the beginners,” Ian recalls, adding that for more competitive ones, he included homework to let them immerse themselves in the skills.